alumae/kaldi-offline-transcriber/README.md

 ### Kaldi ###

-IMPORTANT: The system works agains Kaldi trunk as of 2014-11-15.
+IMPORTANT: The system works agains Kaldi trunk as of 2017-02-01.
 The system may not work with Kaldi revisions that are a lot (months) older or newer than that.

-Update: also tested against Kaldi as of 2015-11-15 -- everything works OK.

 Install and compile e.g. under `/home/speech/tools`.
 Follow instructions at http://kaldi-asr.org/doc/install.html.
 Install the `kaldi-trunk` version.